 Custodial credit risk is the risk that in the event of a bank failure, an entity's deposits may not be returned to it.
 Nebraska state law does not require collateralization of deposits in excess of FDIC limits for entities other than political subdivisions.
 The Board's cash deposits are insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
 The Board has also entered into an arrangement with its primary financial institution, which sweeps funds from its primary operating account into a secured repurchase account on a nightly basis.
-At December 31, 2022, the Board's bank balances in excess of FDIC limits totaled approximately \$7,230,000, of which the entire balance was secured under the repurchase account referenced above.
+At December 31, 2023, the Board's deposits, including certificates of deposit, are insured up to \$250,000 by the FDIC at each participating financial institution.
+Any cash deposits or certificates of deposit in excess of the \$250,000 FDIC limits are covered by collateral held by an agent for the Board.